C3BI-pasteur-fr/unix-training/unix-II/source/Finding_Files.rst

 * **paths** = directories which are searched
 * **paths** must precede expression

-.. warning:: NEVER USE FIND STARTING AT /
+.. warning:: NEVER perform a find starting at / on the central storage.

 | There are lots of criteria to find files.
 | We will see just a few.
-| For a more complete expression list: *man find*
+| For a more complete expressions list: *man find*

 Find a file or a directory
 ==========================

-* **-type** restrict the search on the type of entries.
+* **-type** restricts the search on the type of entries.
    * **f** regular file
    * **d** directory
    * **l** symbolic link